 Solutions #7 and #8 have both impacts on the 5G-CN.
 Dependency with respect to Moving Tracking Areas in the case of Satellite based RAN has been identified for these solutions.

-Before concluding on the normative work for Solution #7 or Solution #8, input from RAN WGs is needed, e.g. if Moving Tracking Areas would be selected as a basis for normative activity during Rel.
+RAN2 WG recommends tracking areas as being fixed on Earth (see TR 38.821, clause 7.3.1.3.3 ‘Tracking Area recommendation’).
+Consequently, Solution#7 and Solution#8 are not needed in Rel.
 17.